napmany/llmsnap/docs/configuration.md

 ## Support for any OpenAI API compatible server

-llama-swap supports any OpenAI API compatible server.
-If you can run it on the CLI llama-swap will be able to manage it.
+llmsnap supports any OpenAI API compatible server.
+If you can run it on the CLI llmsnap will be able to manage it.
 Even if it's run in Docker or Podman containers.

 ```yaml
 models: